Carsten-Leue/rx-react-component/README.md

 Invoke the method `rxComponent<P, S>(stateFct, delegate)` to create a reactive React component, where:

 - `stateFct`: a function that gets `props$`, `init$`, `done$` as an input and that returns a state observable as a result.
+In case your transform only depends on the `props$` stream, you can simply use the [pipe](https://rxjs-dev.firebaseapp.com/api/index/function/pipe) function.
 - `delegate`: a react component that receives the state as input properties.
+Often this would be a [function component](https://reactjs.org/docs/components-and-props.html).

 ### Utility Functions

-- `observerAsConsumer`: this helper takes an [Observer](https://rxjs-dev.firebaseapp.com/api/index/interface/Observer) and converts into an [Observer](https://rxjs-dev.firebaseapp.com/api/index/interface/Observer) with an additional call signature.
-This allows the user of the consumer to either trigger a callback via the [Observer](https://rxjs-dev.firebaseapp.com/api/index/interface/Observer) methods (e.g. inside a `subscribe` call) or to directly invoke the object as a function, which is equivalent to invoke the `next` method on the observer.
+- `bindNext`: this helper takes an [Observer](https://rxjs-dev.firebaseapp.com/api/index/interface/Observer) and converts it into a simple function callback that invokes the `next` method.
+This is ideal for passing the result as a callback from the `BLoC` component to the `view-only` component.
+- `prop`: helper that takes the name of a property and returns an [OperatorFunction](https://rxjs-dev.firebaseapp.com/api/index/interface/OperatorFunction) that picks the property and returns a distinct stream of the result.

 ## Comparison of Concepts